anmaped/rmtld3synth/readme.md

 ![macOS build](https://github.com/anmaped/rmtld3synth/actions/workflows/macos-build.yml/badge.svg)
 ![Windows build](https://github.com/anmaped/rmtld3synth/actions/workflows/windows-build.yml/badge.svg)

-### To compile rmtld3synth for Linux and macOS using Opam and Ocaml version >= 4.04.0
+### To compile rmtld3synth for Linux and macOS using Opam and OCaml version >= 4.04.0

-To build rmtld3synth for Linux and macOS using Opam and a minimum Ocaml version of 4.04.0, follow these steps:
+To build rmtld3synth for Linux and macOS using Opam and a minimum OCaml version of 4.04.0, follow these steps:

-1. Pin rmtld3synth as an `opam` package and set the Ocaml compiler to version `>= 4.04.0`.
+1. Pin rmtld3synth as an `opam` package and set the OCaml compiler to version `>= 4.04.0`.
 All necessary dependencies will be installed automatically.

 ```shell
 opam pin add rmtld3synth https://github.com/anmaped/rmtld3synth.git